chaudhary1337/Operating-Systems-Networks/2. AntiqSH/README.md

 ## Assumptions
 - Current path length: 255 characters max.
 Rest is truncated.
 - Max number of args is 15.
+- Max input length for each ';' separated command: 256

 ## Resources:
 ### Makefile